aulivis/ai-offer/docs/MAGIC_LINK_EMAIL_CUSTOMIZATION.md

    - Go to [Supabase Account Settings → Tokens](https://supabase.com/dashboard/account/tokens)
    - Click **"Generate new token"**
    - Give it a descriptive name (e.g., "Email Template Management")
-   - Select the `projects:write` scope (this allows modifying project settings)
    - Copy the token immediately - it won't be shown again!
    - Store it securely (e.g., in your password manager or environment variables)

+   > **Note**:
-   > **Note**: This is a Personal Access Token for your Supabase account, not a project API key.
-It's used for the Management API to update project settings like email templates.
+   > - This is a Personal Access Token for your Supabase account, not a project API key
+   > - PATs don't have configurable scopes - they provide full access to your account
+   > - It's used for the Management API to update project settings like email templates
+   > - Make sure to store it securely as it has full account access

 2. **Project Reference**:
    - Found in your Supabase project URL: `https://<project-ref>.supabase.co`